-This installation requires attachment of the safe manufacturer's relock device plate to the lock cover using the cover screws.
-If your situation is similar, be sure the thickness of the relock device plate(s) is not great enough to prevent the screws from engaging the lock case by at least four threads.
-If necessary, use longer 8-32 (M4) machine screws to insure proper fit.
+Note for safes with relock devices: Some installations require attachment of the safe manufacturer's relock device plate to the lock using the cover screws.
+If this is the case, be sure the thickness of the relock device plate(s) is not great enough to prevent the screws from engaging the lock case by at least four threads.
+If necessary, use longer 8-32 (M4) machine screws to ensure proper fit.